Laser surgery may be done

 be treated during pregnancy.
 Your doctor will recommend when treatment should

 In studies, laser surgery removed

-warts in about 40 out of 100 people.
+warts in about 20 to 40 out of 100 people.
 But warts may return after surgery.1

 Laser surgery is a safe treatment for pregnant

 Laser surgery may cause any of the

 Pain, swelling, or